puppetlabs/puppet-docs/source/puppet/3.7/reference/config_ssl_external_ca.markdown

 Option 3: Two Intermediate CAs Issued by One Root CA
 -----

-This configuration uses different CAs to issue puppet master certificates and puppet agent certificates.
-This makes them easily distinguishable, and prevents any agent certificate from being usable for a puppet master.
+This configuration uses different CAs to issue Puppet master certificates and Puppet agent certificates.
+This makes them easily distinguishable, and prevents any agent certificate from being usable for a Puppet master.